 Tensions in US-China relations subsided after the terrorist attack on America in September 2001 and subsequent wars in Afghanistan and Iraq preoccupied the Bush administration and Congress.
 Chinese and American leaders also proved to be sufficiently pragmatic to reach common ground on advancing relations in mutually agreeable ways and managing differences through a wide range of dialogues.
-Such exchanges only catalyzed visits by more congressional members and staff delegations visits to China.
+Such exchanges only catalyzed visits by more congressional members and staff delegations to China.
 At this time, members often traveled to China in US government-funded trips as guests of the US embassy.
-Some member trips and very frequent staff delegation visits were authorized under provisions of the Mutual Education and Cultural Exchange Act (MECEA) that were in line with the guidance of congressional ethics committees.
-In addition to the work of the US-Asia Institute, those organizing and facilitating staff delegations, and the US-China Policy Foundation.
+Some member trips and very frequent staff delegation visits were authorized under provisions of the Mutual Education and Cultural Exchange Act (MECEA) that were in line with the guidance of congressional ethics committees.9 In addition to the work of the US-Asia Institute, those organizing and facilitating staff delegations grew to include the Aspen Institute, the National Committee on US-China Relations, and the US-China Policy Foundation.10

 China also increased its own capacity to engage Congress beyond trips.
-Having moved into a new embassy in Washington in 2009, the Chinese embassy increased its congressional affairs staff to twelve (as of 2011), while also retaining the lobbying services of the firm Patton Boggs.
-During his time as ambassador, Zhou Wenzhong boasted that he had visited some one hundred members of Congress in their home districts.
+Having moved into a new embassy in Washington in 2009, the Chinese embassy increased its congressional affairs staff to twelve (as of 2011), while also retaining the lobbying services of the firm Patton Boggs.11 During his time as ambassador, Zhou Wenzhong boasted that he had visited some one hundred members of Congress in their home districts.
 When certain measures, such as a bill that would have penalized China for being a "currency manipulator," came before Congress, the embassy's in-house team's efforts reflected what some US officials called a much more "nuanced" and "sophisticated" understanding of the body.
-Whether or not Chinese officials or lobbyists interacting with congressional offices endeavored to exert influence by means beyond persuasion-such as by offering material benefits or threatening to withdraw Chinese investments or other tangible benefits to the congressional district remained hard to discern given the very limited public reporting on such matters.
+Whether or not Chinese officials or lobbyists interacting with congressional offices endeavored to exert influence by means beyond persuasion-such as by offering material benefits or threatening to withdraw Chinese investments or other tangible benefits to the congressional district-remained hard to discern given the very limited public reporting on such matters.12